vlakmaker/XueCodex/site/docs/topics/deep-learning/rag-introduction.md

 - Track semantic memories and consequences across play sessions
 - Add a reranker or feedback mechanism to improve retrieval relevance

-> 💡 Think of MythosQuest RAG as a **dynamic lore oracle** — instead of hardcoding paths, you let players explore your world and the AI *remembers where they’ve been.*
+&gt; 💡 Think of MythosQuest RAG as a **dynamic lore oracle** — instead of hardcoding paths, you let players explore your world and the AI *remembers where they’ve been.*

 ---

 ## 🧠 Analogy

-> RAG is like giving your LLM a **magic backpack full of scrolls** before answering.
+&gt; RAG is like giving your LLM a **magic backpack full of scrolls** before answering.
 Without it, it guesses.
 With it, it reads first—then answers smartly.

 ---